Crazyminer34/builders-void/README.md

 - Adds an empty void dimension perfect for building large bases and factories.
 - Adds a "Void Pearl" to teleport to and from said dimension.
 - A 3x3 Obsidian platform is generated at the void dimension teleport location if there's no solid ground present.
+- Each player is allocated a unique position in the void dimension to allow for independent bases to be created.

 ## Planned Features

-- For each player, teleport them a configurable distance apart in the void dimension to allow independent bases to be build
-- Add the ability to craft a variation of the Void Pearl that allows other players to teleport to the same location in the void dimension
+- Add the ability to craft a variation of the Void Pearl that allows other players to teleport to the same location in the void dimension.
+- Add various settings to the void dimension, such as eternal daylight, disabling mob spawning, etc.

 ## Credits
 _In alphabetical order_